 The Kent Laboratory is immensely proud of its former staff and students who have contributed to our research and then progressed into new fields.

 Dr Liyen Loh obtained her PhD in February 2010 and was awarded an NHMRC Overseas Biomedical Postdoctoral Training Fellowship to further her career in the lab of Professor Doug Nixon at UCSF in San Francisco.
 During her PhD, Liyen was awarded a prestigious Commendation for the 2009 Premier's Award for Health and Medical Research.
 She was also awarded the QIAGEN PhD Achievement Award.
 Her work has been featured in The University of Melbourne Voice (May 2009).
-She returned to the University of Melbourne to work with Dr Katherine Kedzierska in our department.
+She returned to the University of Melbourne and is a senior investigator with Dr Katherine Kedzierska in our department.

 Dr Rosemarie Mason was awarded her PhD in 2009.
 She initially returned to Canada to a postdoctoral position at the University of Toronto.
 She was offered a Marie Curie and Canadian Heart Foundation Postdoctoroal fellowships on her return to Canada.
 She took up a position in Dr Mario Roederer's lab at the NIH.

 Dr Viv Peut obtained her PhD in December 2008, and was awarded a NHMRC Overseas based Biomedical Fellowship to further her research on HIV vaccines in the lab of Professor Julie McElrath at the Fred Hutchison Research Centre in Seattle.
 She returned to the University of Melbourne to work with the Turner/Doherty group, and is now working with Roy Hill mining.